Shell-Company/dumbdns/README.md

 Don't.
 Just don't.

+## Pull Requests

+You're on your own.

 ## To Do
-[] Add support for RAG
+- [ ] Add support for RAG
-[] Implement DNS over TLS, and DNS over HTTPS
+- [ ] Implement DNS over TLS, and DNS over HTTPS
-[] Stress out John Connor
+- [ ] Stress out John Connor

 ## License

 This project is licensed under the WTF License - Not a real license, just a joke.
-Don
+Don't use this.